Konloch/C-Style-Python/README.md

 ## Features
 + Transpilers for: `Bython to Python`, `Python to C-Style Python`, `C-Style Python to Python`
-+ CLI & Java API for compiling or running, running requires python (version is up to the user).
++ CLI & Java API for compiling or interpret - interpreting requires python to be installed on the machine (version is up to the user).

 ## What Is C-Style Python
 + It's similar to Bython, with the major difference being `If statements`, `for loops` & `while loops` are C/Java like.